-Description Option one Option two Storage -20°C to 60°C (-4°F to 140°F) -20°C to 60°C (-4°F to 140°F) Battery operating time Varies depending on operating conditions and can significantly reduce under certain power-intensive conditions Varies depending on operating conditions and can significantly reduce under certain power-intensive conditions Battery charging time (a i NOTE: You can contime, duration, start and so on, using the MyDell application (For more information application, search in Base Resource at De trol the charging and end time, settings on the Power option).
-In about MyDell In the Knowledge Standard Charge/Predominately AC User Charge Method: • 0 - 15°C maximum allowable charge time from 0 to 100% RSOC is 4 hours • 16 - 50°C maximum allowable charge time from 0 to 100% RSOC is 3 hours Express Charge Method: • 0 - 15°C maximum allowable charge time from 0 to 100% RSOC is 4 hours • 16 - 45°C normal express charge • 46 - 50°C maximum allowable charge time from 0 to 100% RSOC is 3 hours Standard Charge/Predominately AC User Charge Method: 0 - 15°C maximum allowable charge time from 0 to 100% RSOC is 4 hours 16 - 50°C maximum allowable charge time from 0 to 100% RSOC is 3 hours Express Charge Method: 0 - 15°C maximum allowable charge time from 0 to 100% RSOC is 4 hours 16 - 45°C normal express charge 46 - 50°C maximum allowable charge time from 0 to 100% RSOC is 3 hours Coin-cell battery Not supported Not supported
+Description Option one Option two Storage -20°C to 60°C (-4°F to 140°F) -20°C to 60°C (-4°F to 140°F) Battery operating time Varies depending on operating conditions and can significantly reduce under certain power-intensive conditions Varies depending on operating conditions and can significantly reduce under certain power-intensive conditions Battery charging time (approximate) (i) NOTE: You can control the charging time, duration, start and end time, and so on, using the settings on the MyDell application (Power option).
+For more information about MyDell application, search in the Knowledge Base Resource at Dell Support Site.
+Standard Charge/Predominately AC User Charge Method: 0 - 15°C maximum allowable charge time from 0 to 100% RSOC is 4 hours 16 - 50°C maximum allowable charge time from 0 to 100% RSOC is 3 hours Express Charge Method: 0 - 15°C maximum allowable charge time from 0 to 100% RSOC is 4 hours 16 - 45°C normal express charge 46 - 50°C maximum allowable charge time from 0 to 100% RSOC is 3 hours Standard Charge/Predominately AC User Charge Method: 0 - 15°C maximum allowable charge time from 0 to 100% RSOC is 4 hours 16 - 50°C maximum allowable charge time from 0 to 100% RSOC is 3 hours Express Charge Method: 0 - 15°C maximum allowable charge time from 0 to 100% RSOC is 4 hours 16 - 45°C normal express charge 46 - 50°C maximum allowable charge time from 0 to 100% RSOC is 3 hours Coin-cell battery Not supported Not supported the device outside these ranges m temperature ranges may differ among ay impact the performance of specific nmends that you charge the battery r •